Packet switching: Invention and development

-Davies independently developed a similar message routing concept and more detailed network design in 1965.
-He coined the term packet switching, and proposed building a commercial nationwide data network in the UK.
-He gave a talk on the proposal in 1966, after which a person from the Ministry of Defence (MoD) told him about Baran's work.
-Roger Scantlebury, a member of Davies' team met Lawrence Roberts at the 1967 Symposium on Operating Systems Principles and suggested it for use in the ARPANET.
+Roger Scantlebury, a member of Davies' team, presented their work (and referenced that of Baran) at the October 1967 Symposium on Operating Systems Principles (SOSP).
+At the conference, Scantlebury proposed packet switching for use in the ARPANET and persuaded Larry Roberts the economics were favorable to message switching.
 Davies had chosen some of the same parameters for his original network design as did Baran, such as a packet size of 1024 bits.
-In 1966, Davies proposed that a network should be built at the laboratory to serve the needs of NPL and prove the feasibility of packet switching.
-To deal with packet permutations (due to dynamically updated route preferences) and to datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that "all users of the network will provide themselves with some kind of error control", thus inventing what came to be known the end-to-end principle.
-After a pilot experiment in 1969, the NPL Data Communications Network entered service in 1970.
+To deal with packet permutations (due to dynamically updated route preferences) and datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that "all users of the network will provide themselves with some kind of error control", thus inventing what came to be known as the end-to-end principle.
+Davies proposed that a local-area network should be built at the laboratory to serve the needs of NPL and prove the feasibility of packet switching.
+After a pilot experiment in early 1969, the NPL Data Communications Network began service in 1970.
+Davies was invited to Japan to give a series of lectures on packet switching.
+The NPL team carried out simulation work on datagrams and congestion in networks on a scale to provide data communication across the United Kingdom.

-Leonard Kleinrock conducted research into the application of queueing theory in the field of message switching for his doctoral dissertation at MIT in 1961-2 and published it as a book in 1964.
-In 1968, Lawrence Roberts contracted with Kleinrock to carry out theoretical work at UCLA to measure and model the performance of packet switching in the ARPANET, which underpinned the development of the network in the early 1970s.
-The NPL team also carried out simulation work on packet networks, including datagram networks.
+Larry Roberts made the key decisions in the request for proposal to build the ARPANET.
+Roberts met Baran in February 1967, but did not discuss networks.
+He asked Frank Westervelt to explore the questions of message size and contents for the network, and to write a position paper on the intercomputer communication protocol including “conventions for character and block transmission, error checking and re transmission, and computer and user identification."
+Roberts revised his initial design, which was to connect the host computers directly, to incorporate Wesley Clark's idea to use Interface Message Processors (IMPs) to create a message switching network, which he presented at SOSP.
+Roberts was known for making decisions quickly.
+Immediately after SOSP, he incorporated Davies' and Baran's concepts and designs for packet switching to enable the data communications on the network.